zdravkov/kendo-docs/api/web/panelbar.md

 #### Returns

-`PanelBar` Returns the PanelBar object to support chaining.
+`kendo.ui.PanelBar` Returns the PanelBar object to support chaining.

 ### destroy
 Prepares the **PanelBar** for safe removal from DOM.
 Detaches all event handlers and removes jQuery.data attributes to avoid memory leaks.
 Calls destroy method of any child Kendo widgets.